Policies & Regulations

 This regulation establishes textbook adoption procedures with the intent to minimize the cost of textbooks for students while maintaining the quality of education and academic freedom.
-This regulation is promulgated pursuant to Florida Board of Governors Regulation 8.003.
+This regulation is promulgated pursuant to Florida Board of Governors Regulation 8.003 (see below)

 Nothing in this regulation shall be construed to supersede the institutional autonomy or academic freedom of instructors involved in the selection of college textbooks, supplemental materials, and other classroom materials.

 II.
 STATEMENT OF REGULATION

 (1) Each university board of trustees shall adopt a regulation that establishes textbooks and instructional materials affordability policies to minimize the cost of required or recommended textbooks and instructional materials for students while maintaining the quality of education and academic freedom.
 The regulation shall provide for the following:

 (a) Selection of textbooks and instructional materials through cost-benefit

 analyses that enable students to obtain the highest-quality product at the

 2. Expanding the use of open-access textbooks and instructional

 3. Providing rental options for textbooks and instructional materials;

 4. Increasing the availability and use of affordable digital textbooks and